-Because when you’re not, chances are you’re gonna run into issues down the line because someone is going to either feel pressured on the one hand, or dissatisfied on the other.
+Because when you’re not, chances are you’re gonna run into issues down the line because someone is going to either feel pressure on the one hand or dissatisfied on the other.

 So, a simple but important question to consider here is…

 The last big issue to discuss before marriage is the topic of neatness.

 I’m going to straight up with you and make the statement that it’s very challenging for a very neat person to live with a messy person.

 And your love won’t be enough to make up for the difference; not long term anyway.

 To ensure you set your marriage up for success rather than frustration, later on, work this issue out before marriage so there are no surprises.